LANGUAGE – A WEAPON OR A TOOL –

 Sit down together as a team and enter the terms into Google Image Search .

 Discuss the results as a team.
 How do they influence the success of your project objective?
-What kind of integration understanding do you promote?
+What kind of inclusion understanding do you promote?

 SPECIAL TIP:CHANGING THE LANGUAGE AND INVENTING NEW TERMS